 The largest collection of rock art in the U.S. is located in Petroglyph National Park outside Albuquerque, New Mexico.
 This is also the location of the largest conductivity discontinuity in the U.S. In fact, the rock art is carved right into the edge of the highly conductive basalt layer which ends there at the west bank of the Rio Grande floodplain.
 Even during the relatively homogeneous period of midday I have measured extreme fluctuations in concentrations of airborne ions and electric charge in the basalt layer.
 In fact, I was able to follow for miles a sudden surge in charge greater than I have measured in most thunderstorms.
 The electrostatic voltmeter actually went off scale even at the high scale setting.
 This has happened to me only twice before in years of study.
 Once was atop one of the oldest burial mounds in Britain, located atop a chalk (carbonaceous) ridge which is a conductivity discontinuity.
 The other time was at a particular spot at the Ojai Foundation in California, a point of a ridge over a powerful discontinuity at the San Andreas Fault.
 Tibetan monks and others experienced in meditation have said that this is the power spot, something they call ’The Dragon’s Eye’.

-A hundred yard long panel of art at Petroglyph Park is said by at least one Hopi elder to tell the story of creation.
+A 100-yard-long panel of art at Petroglyph Park is said by at least one Hopi elder to tell the story of creation.
 The central figure of the panel is a maize plant.
 It is placed directly over a visible vertical stripe on the rock, where a lightning strike had magnetized the rock so strongly that it deflects compass needles.

 Limestone (carbonaceous rock) is very homogeneous and a poor conductor of electricity.
 How well it conducts is proportional to its mineral content.
 Water seeping into limestone creates electric charge and currents by two other physical processes, adsorption and dissolution.
 Adsorption is a process whereby electrons are stripped off the water droplets, as they squeeze through the small pores of the rock.
 The other, more powerful effect is the chemical process, whereby rainwater picks up carbon dioxide as it falls and encounters the chalk as a weak carbonic acid that dissolves the limestone, taking a positively charged calcium ion away as it sinks, leaving negatively charged electrons behind.
 In some places in carbonaceous rock, these currents and the local magnetic fields they create are measurable.
 Like telluric currents they follow the path of least resistance and react in a similar fashion at conductivity discontinuities.